JessicaJuliet/meditracker/README.md

 * As a medical professional, I want to provide my patients with a secure patient portal
 * As a medical professional, I want to empower my patients to take control of their medical condition(s) by keeping their own logs
 * As a medical professional, I want to better understand my patient's disease activity

+The end users of this website will be patients and their user stories are outlined below:

 ### User Stories
 * As a patient, I want a web application which is easy to navigate on both mobile and desktop devices